After ‘Jordan Flu game,’ J.T. Realmuto returns after losing 6 pounds from illness that kept him in bed 3 days

 Realmuto said he’d lost six pounds by Saturday, which might not sound like much for a 212-pound catcher, but it’s a lot of weight for a fitness freak who carries about 8% body fat.
 He stayed away from his family while he was ill, which kept them healthy, and he stayed away from his teammates until Sunday, which kept them healthy, too.

 He reported for some light work Sunday then returned for a full workout Monday while the team traveled to Lakeland, Fla., to play the Tigers.
-He took batting practice in the cage off hitting coach Kevin Long, and expects to be back in the lineup Tuesday when the Twins visit.
+He took batting practice in the cage off hitting coach Kevin Long, ran sprints on the back field, and said he will be back in the lineup Tuesday when the Twins visit.

 “Feel a lot better,” he said as he strapped on his shin guards and headed to the catchers’ turf for a ball-blocking drill.
 “I mean, I can’t remember when I was that sick.”